 2. UC graduates are global citizens - understand issues in their profession from the perspective of other cultures

-This unit is intended to integrate theory and practice through virtual workshop participation and pre-recorded sessions.
-There will also be an interview with a local Entrepreneur and a practical micro-finance challenge in the students' local community to thought provoke graduates to further develop their practical knowledge, skills and attitudes required for our global post-Covid entrepreneurial environment.
-The unit with be presented online by the Unit Convenor (Dr Stephen Sim).
+This unit is intended to integrate theory and practice through virtual workshop participation.
+There will also be an interview with a local Entrepreneur, preparation and presentation of a Lean Canvas and the development of a Business Plan for your own venture to thought provoke students to further develop their practical knowledge, skills and attitudes required for our global post-Covid entrepreneurial environment.
+The unit with be presented online by the Unit Convenor (Dr David Court).
 Further details will be put up on the CANVAS website for this unit so it is important for students to constantly check the Announcements section on the dedicated CANVAS website.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 |2021||UCI - Royal Institute of Management, Bhutan||MBA Trimester 1||08 February 2021||On-Campus||Dr Stephen Sim|

 |2021||UCI - Ningbo University, Ningbo||MBA Trimester 1||08 February 2021||On-Campus||Mr Greg Boland|

 |2021||UC - Canberra, Bruce||Period 4||02 August 2021||Flexible||Mr Simon Hoy|

 |2021||UC - Canberra, Bruce||Period 4||02 August 2021||On-Campus||Mr Simon Hoy|

 |2022||UCI - Ningbo University, Ningbo||MBA Trimester 1||07 February 2022||On-Campus||Mr Greg Boland|

 |2022||UCI - Royal Institute of Management, Bhutan||MBA Trimester 1||07 February 2022||On-Campus||Mr Greg Boland|